niryariv/KalSMS/server/php/README.txt

     git submodule init
     php server.php

-example/config.php contains the list of phone numbers and passwords for phones running EnvayaSMS.
+example/config.php contains the password for a phone running EnvayaSMS.
+The password This password must match the password in the EnvayaSMS app settings, otherwise example/gateway.php will return an "Invalid password" error.

 On a phone running EnvayaSMS, go to Menu -> Settings and enter:
-    * Server URL: The URL to example/www/index.php.
+    * Server URL: The URL to example/www/gateway.php.
-        If you're using server.php, this will be http://<your_ip_address>:8002/
+        If you're using server.php, this will be http://<your_ip_address>:8002/gateway.php
-    * Your phone number: One of the phone numbers listed in example/config.php
+    * Your phone number: The phone number of your Android phone
-    * Password: The corresponding password in example/config.php
+    * Password: The password in example/config.php

 To send an outgoing SMS, use
     php example/send_sms.php

 example/www/test.html allows you to simulate the HTTP requests made by EnvayaSMS in your browser without actually using the EnvayaSMS app.
 If you're using server.php, just go to http://<your_ip_address>:8002/test.html

-See EnvayaSMS.php and example/www/index.php
+See EnvayaSMS.php and example/www/gateway.php